Seeking Asylum in the UK

-Refugees are normally people who are without a home because they’ve had to leave their own home because of conflict or natural disaster in their country.
+Seeking Asylum in the UK – Refugees are normally people who are without a home because they’ve had to leave their own homes because of conflict or natural disasters in their country.
 Many of the world’s estimated 30 million refugees are nonetheless inside their very own nation, however, some have moved to different international locations, such because the UK, to search for refuge.

 Asylum seekers have the right to temporary accommodation, food, and a small amount of financial support from the state, as long as they can prove that they’re destitute.
 A single asylum seeker, aged 25 or older, is entitled to £40.22 per week, which is less than a UK citizen who claims the basic state benefit Income Support.
 The UK Immigration and Asylum Act 2002 says that asylum seekers who don’t apply to stay in the UK ‘as soon as reasonably practicable’ after they arrive aren’t eligible for any support, even if they’re destitute.

 Seeking Asylum in the UK – Asylum seekers aren’t allowed to work to support themselves and their families while their claim is being decided.
 Anyone arriving here under these circumstances should get advice straight away from a Citizens Advice Bureau or Law Centre or an adviser who is registered with the Office of Immigration Services Commissioner and displays the OISC logo.

 You can contact the OISC at 0845-000-0046 or www.oisc.org.uk.
 Other useful organisations are The Immigration Advisory Service (0207-967- 1200, www.iasuk.org); The Refugee Legal Centre (0207-780-3220, );